Governor Chris Christie • Lt.Governor Kim Guadagno

 Back to the Questions

-16. How can I identify tenants in an area?
+16. How can a remediating party identify tenants in an area?

-You may choose to contact the property owners, the municipality, or the property management company associated with the property to identify tenants.
-You may also use the certificate of mailing service offered by the USPS.
-This service is not only more cost effective, but also allows the delivery of mail to “Current Resident”, if you are unable to identify individual tenants by name.
+A remediating party may choose to contact the property owners, the municipality, or the property management company associated with the property to identify tenants.
+A remediating party may also use the certificate of mailing service offered by the USPS.
+This service is not only more cost effective, but also allows the delivery of mail to "Current Resident," if the remediating party is unable to identify individual tenants by name.

 Back to the Questions